AlliedTesting/pgmex-jdbc-perf-test/README.md

-pathToSaveFigures| path for storing figures with graphs depicting results of test experiments; if empty, current folder is used raiseExceptionIfError| in case of an error during execution for some test raiseExceptionIfError=1 raises an exception thus stopping execution of current test; raiseExceptionIfError=0 displays a warning and tries to continue a test execution saveFiguresInTests| determines whether figures with graphs with test results are created (if saveFiguresInTests=0, only mat files with results of experiments are created) singleExpRunFuncName| function name for executing single experiments,this parameter should not be changed testModeName|can be `jdbc`, `pgmex` or `all`; `jdbc` turns testing only for **Matlab Database Toolbox** working via a direct JDBC connection are tested,  `pgmex` – only for methods of [**PgMex library**](http://pgmex.alliedtesting.com), `all` runs tests for both connectors samplesMeshModeName| defines an algorithm used for generating a vector with different numbers of test data tuples used in each particular experiment, may be uniform or manual (see their description below) samplesMeshModeProps| parameters for all modes for generating a vector with different numbers of test data tuples used in each particular experiment (see below their description) nTrialsPerSample| number of trials for each single experiment to measure time of its execution (the final values are avarages across all trials)
+pathToSaveFigures| path for storing figures with graphs depicting results of test experiments; if empty, current folder is used raiseExceptionIfError| in case of an error during execution for some test raiseExceptionIfError=1 raises an exception thus stopping execution of current test; raiseExceptionIfError=0 displays a warning and tries to continue a test execution saveFiguresInTests| determines whether figures with graphs with test results are created (if saveFiguresInTests=0, only mat files with results of experiments are created) singleExpRunFuncName| function name for executing single experiments, this parameter should not be changed testModeName|can be `jdbc`, `pgmex` or `all`; `jdbc` turns testing only for **Matlab Database Toolbox** working via a direct JDBC connection are tested,  `pgmex` – only for methods of [**PgMex library**](http://pgmex.alliedtesting.com), `all` runs tests for both connectors samplesMeshModeName| defines an algorithm used for generating a vector with different numbers of test data tuples used in each particular experiment, may be uniform or manual (see their description below) samplesMeshModeProps| parameters for all modes for generating a vector with different numbers of test data tuples used in each particular experiment (see below their description) nTrialsPerSample| number of trials for each single experiment to measure time of its execution (the final values are averages across all trials)

 Please take into account that in case `testModeName` equals `jdbc` or `all` you need to have **Matlab Database Toolbox** installed, while in case `testModeName` equals `pgmex` or `all` you should have a non-trial version of [**PgMex library**](http://pgmex.alliedtesting.com) installed (see [here](http://pgmex.alliedtesting.com/#purchase) for details).
 Please note that a trial version cannot be used in a combination with this test pack.
 This is because without a license (or in case the license is not installed correctly) [**PgMex library**](http://pgmex.alliedtesting.com) works in *demo mode* which has a few limitations for an amount of data transferred to DB, a number of fields extracted and a number of sequential calls.
 These limitations can prevent execution of experiments when the limits are exceeded.